scala/make-release-notes/projects-2.12.md

     "org.scalatest"                    %% "scalatest"                 % "2.2.6"
     "org.scalatest"                    %% "scalatest"                 % "3.0.0-M16-SNAP3"
+    "org.scalacheck"                   %% "scalacheck"                % "1.11.6"

+Note that ScalaCheck is an old version, published as part of the Scala build.
+A newer version will be published soon.

 Support for Scala.js has not been published yet ([link with info](https://groups.google.com/d/msg/scala-internals/NZ4pVWB4HWY/CWtJJCqbHAAJ)).